Buyers Guide: Capacity Planning Tool Checklist

-Trending tools give imprecise forecasts.
-Capacity planners typically use trending tools only for conservative estimates to avoid bottlenecks and downtime.
+Trending tools give imprecise forecasts as systems do not perform linearly.
+Capacity planners typically use trending tools only for conservative estimates to avoid bottlenecks and downtime based on KPI thresholds.
 But that results in overprovisioning and overspending—which leads to a bloated, inefficient IT budget.

 Additive resource allocation tools tend to lack in accuracy as well.
-And performance monitoring tools , as mentioned above, can’t even do capacity planning.
+And performance monitoring tools, as mentioned above, don't provide capacity planning.

-The other three types—simulation modeling, analytic modeling (without automation), and automated analytic modeling—excel in accuracy.
+The other three types—simulation modeling, analytic modeling (without automation), and automated analytic modeling provide accurate results.
 So, any of these three would make a smart choice if capacity planning accuracy matters to you.

 3. Automated Capacity Planning

-Even the most skilled IT professionals make mistakes sometimes.
-This especially true when it comes to manual data entry.
+Even the most skilled IT professionals can make mistakes.
+This is especially true when it comes to manual data entry.

-Automated capacity planning takes care of all that.
+Automated capacity planning minimizes the risk.
 Tools that excel in automated capacity planning automatically run the numbers.
-That way, IT professionals can stick to the work they do best—analyzing complex sets of data and converting data into actionable insights.
+That way, IT professionals can focus on the work they do best—analyzing complex sets of data and converting data into actionable insights.

 Performance monitoring tools can’t do capacity planning—much less automated capacity planning.
 Simulation modeling tools tend to be pretty manual.
-So do analytic modeling tools.
+And so do most analytic modeling tools.

-If you’re looking for a tool that can do automated capacity planning, you’d be smart to choose trending, additive resource allocation, or automated analytic modeling.
+If you’re looking for a tool that can do automated capacity planning, your best ways forward are trending, additive resource allocation, or automated analytic modeling.

 As IT infrastructure gets larger and more complicated, scalability is of the utmost importance.
-A tool that can’t oversee hundreds of servers at a time just won’t cut it for large companies.
+A tool that is limited to hundreds of servers at a time just won’t cut it for large companies.